 - Ottawa Winterlude hotels

-Source of Italian Christmas cakes from Brescia: Visit Brescia
+Source of Italian Christmas cakes from Brescia: Visit Brescia.
+Our opinions definitely remain our own.

-Text of Italian Christmas cakes from Brescia: (c) Copyright Monika Fuchs
+Text Italian Christmas cake from Brescia: (c) Copyright Monika Fuchs and TWO

 Photos of traditional Italian Christmas cakes: (c) Copyright Visit Brescia and Roberto Maggioni